saecki/crates.nvim/docgen/wiki/Documentation-v0.5.0.md

 ```

 ## Code actions
-Code actions are supported in a few different ways, either by the [in-process language server],
+Code actions are supported in a few different ways, either by the [in-process language server](#in-process-language-server),
 which also supports completion, or by the null-ls/none-ls source.

 ### [null-ls.nvim](https://github.com/jose-elias-alvarez/null-ls.nvim)/[none-ls.nvim](https://github.com/nvimtools/none-ls.nvim) source